NE4kuma/webformular-with-sql-integration/README.md

 ```
 Create a user who will be responsible for interacting with the database:
 ```
-CREATE USER 'webuser'@'localhost' IDENTIFIED BY 'NS!?$';
+CREATE USER 'webuser'@'localhost' IDENTIFIED BY 'NS!?s+f';
 ```
 Grant the necessary permissions to the new user:
 ```
 GRANT ALL PRIVILEGES ON formular_db.* TO 'webuser'@'localhost';
 FLUSH PRIVILEGES;
 ```
-You have now successfully set up the database:) Exit the MariaDB shell:
+You have now successfully set up the database:).
+You can exit the MariaDB shell:
 ```
 exit
 ```